kyawthiha7/translator/README.md

 **Alternatively — copy the model folder directly:**

-After installing on your personal machine, copy this folder to the same path on the company machine:
+After installing on your internet machine, copy this folder to the same path on the non-internet machine:

 | OS | Path |
 |---|---|